Geotechnical & Materials Testing Blog | Aldoa

 Conclusion

-The ASTM C136 sieve analysis remains one of the most essential tests in construction materials quality control.
-It provides critical data about aggregate gradation—ensuring that concrete, asphalt, and base materials perform as designed.
+ASTM C136 sieve analysis is one of the most important tests in construction materials quality control.
+Accurate gradation data ensures reliable concrete, asphalt, and aggregate performance.
+However, manual workflows slow labs down and increase the risk of errors.